top of page

 SPARK44 are a design agency that designs and manages the Jaguar Land Rover website.

-This project involved working on the e-commerce, specifically looking at the online car configurator and car sales experience for existing and new vehicles in the portfolio.
+This project involved working on e-commerce, specifically examining the online car configurator and car sales experience for both existing and new vehicles in the portfolio.

 The brief was to enhance existing UX based on prior learning and applying our own experiences and recommendations, which we executed successfully.